kawwehlil/my100daysofswfit/Day1.md

 You can do this as many times as you need, making strings out of strings if you want:

 var results = "The test results are here: \(str)"

+Constant
+`let` lets a variable remain constant. for exmample `let mike = "mouse"`

+finanally, you can make specific type by typing it out.